orchest/orchest/docs/source/user_guide/sdk/index.rst

 Orchest SDK
 ===========

-SDK for interacting with Orchest.
-The Orchest SDK, lets you:
+Convenience wrapper to interact with Orchest.
+Through code the Orchest SDK, lets you:

 * Pass data between pipeline steps.
 * Interact with data sources.